Petar Popović (basketball, born 1996)

-Petar Popović (born 13 September 1996) is a Montenegrin professional basketball player for Budućnost VOLI of the ABA League and the Montenegrin League.
+Petar Popović (born 13 September 1996) is a Montenegrin professional basketball player for KK Igokea of the ABA League and the Basketball Championship of Bosnia and Herzegovina.

 Professional career

 Popović began his professional career with the 1st-tier Montenegrin Basketball League club KK Lovćen, during the 2011–12 season.
 After three years with the club, he joined Nea Kifissia of the 1st-tier Greek League signing a three-year deal.
 In 2016, he was loaned to Mega Leks.

 Montenegrin national team

 Popović was a member of the junior national teams of Montenegro.
 He won the gold medal at the 2013 FIBA Europe Under-18 Championship Division B with Montenegro.
 He has also played at the 2015 FIBA Europe Under-20 Championship Division B and at the 2014 FIBA Europe Under-18 Championship.